Frequently Asked Questions

-The Sedera Medical Cost Sharing Community is a not-for-profit Medical Cost Sharing Community that offers a non-insurance approach for managing large and unexpected medical expenses and is focused on serving the engaged healthcare consumer.
+The Sedera Medical Cost Sharing Community is a nonprofit Medical Cost Sharing Community that offers a non-insurance approach for managing large and unexpected medical expenses and is focused on serving the engaged healthcare consumer.
 Sedera facilitates the direct sharing of medical costs among our participating Members (the Community).

-Sedera membership also comes with access to additional tools including convenient telehealth services for basic healthcare needs, expert second opinions, wellness support and resources to help Members live their healthiest lives, and medical bill negotiation services when necessary to ensure the Members are not overpaying for their healthcare costs.
+A Sedera membership includes access to additional tools including convenient telehealth services for basic healthcare needs, expert second opinions, a cash pay marketplace, and medical bill negotiation services when needed to ensure the Members are not overpaying for their healthcare costs.

 No. Sedera is a nonprofit Medical Cost Sharing Community that offers a non-insurance approach for managing large and unexpected medical expenses through direct Member-to-Member sharing.
 Insurance arrangements are a contract whereby one party agrees to be legally responsible for and accept another party’s risk of loss in exchange for a payment — a premium.
 Medical cost sharing is an arrangement whereby members agree to share medical expenses through an act of voluntary giving.
 The Sedera MCS Community is not licensed or registered by any insurance board or department.
-The Sedera MCS Community does not assess applicants’ health risks, because neither the Sedera, Inc. nor the Sedera Medical Cost Sharing Community members are assuming financial liability for any other member’s risk.
-Unlike insurance, the focus of the Sedera Medical Cost Sharing membership is on how our members help one another with their immediate needs.
+The Sedera MCS Community does not assess applicants’ health risks, because the Sedera Medical Cost Sharing Community Members are assuming financial liability for any other Member’s risk.

 The Sedera Medical Cost Sharing Community meets the legal definition of a health care sharing ministry in a number of states that recognize HCSMs.

 No. Membership in the Sedera Medical Cost Sharing Community is not minimum essential coverage (MEC) and does not make an individual compliant with the federal ACA mandate or any state-level individual mandate that requires individuals to purchase health insurance.
-Any and all applicable penalties still apply for employers and individuals who are Sedera members who do not otherwise meet federal and/or state coverage mandates.
+Any and all applicable penalties still apply for individuals who are Sedera Members who do not otherwise meet federal and/or state coverage mandates.

-No. Remember, Sedera is not insurance, so Sedera’s process differs significantly from insurance practices in this regard—to our Members’ advantage.
-Traditional health insurance deductibles are cumulative over the course of a plan year.
+No. Because Sedera is not health insurance, Sedera’s process differs significantly from insurance practices.
+Health insurance deductibles are cumulative over the course of a plan year.
 Co-insurance is the portion of the medical expense owed by the patient.
 These insurance cost-shifting measures can amount to thousands of dollars in out-of-pocket costs to insurance policyholders annually.
-With Sedera, when Members incur an eligible medical expense that exceeds their Initial Unshareable Amount (IUA) for a specific Need, any remaining balance relative to that specific Need is eligible for sharing with the Community, effectively reducing the Member’s portion to the selected IUA for any single Need.
+With Sedera, when Members incur an eligible medical expense that exceeds their Initial Unshareable Amount (IUA) for a specific eligible Need, any remaining balance relative to that specific Need is eligible for sharing with the Community, effectively reducing the Member’s portion to the selected IUA for any single Need.

-Because Sedera’s Medical Cost Sharing membership is not insurance there are no premiums.
+No. Because a Sedera Medical Cost Sharing membership is not health insurance, there are no premiums.
 Sedera Members assist other Members with their medical expenses by contributing a predetermined amount each month; called a monthly “Medical Cost Sharing Amount” or “Share.”
-Your Share is deposited directly into your individual or household bank account that is specifically dedicated to Medical Cost Sharing.
+That Share is deposited directly into the Member’s individual FDIC-insured bank account specifically dedicated to Member-to-Member sharing.

-When a provider requires a Member to pay in advance for medical services, Sedera advises its Members to avoid paying more than their IUA toward the cost of any medical need, as doing so impacts the Community’s ability to negotiate with medical providers.
+When a provider requires a Member to pay in advance for medical services, Sedera advises its Members to avoid paying more than their IUA toward the cost of any medical need so that Sedera can negotiate costs with medical providers if needed.
 In cases where Members pay more than their IUA, they can submit the amount that exceeds their IUA to the Sedera Community for sharing.

-The sharing turnaround time normally ranges from 14-60 days from receipt of your bills and required information.
-If you complete the Needs Submittal Process, submit all the necessary documentation, and there are no ongoing financial negotiations with a provider, your Need will normally be shared within 14-30 days after receipt.
+Sharing turnaround time normally ranges from 14-60 days from the receipt of bills and required information.
+Generally, after the Needs Submittal Process and the submission of required documentation is complete, and if there are no ongoing financial negotiations with a provider, a Need will be shared within 14-30 days after receipt.
 Please note that larger bills may take longer to negotiate.

 Yes.
 With Sedera there are no network restrictions.
 We go where our Members go, worldwide.
-Members’ eligible needs, wherever incurred, are eligible to be shared with the broader Sedera Community in the same fashion as medical expenses incurred in the U.S. If a Member has a Sharable Needs Case that occurs outside of the United States, the Member will be required to provide Sedera the itemized Medical Bill translated into English and the price converted into U.S. Dollars.
+Members’ eligible needs, wherever incurred, are eligible to be shared with the Sedera Community in the same fashion as medical expenses incurred in the U.S. If a Member has a Sharable Needs Case that occurs outside of the United States, the Member will be required to provide Sedera the itemized Medical Bill translated into English and the price converted into U.S. Dollars.